cristicmf/dao/docs/Tutorials.md

 What we did here was to set the system up so that we call it from a solidity contract.
 This is just to make testing simpler.
 In a normal system, this would be done from a custom web-page or a server (through RPC calls to the ethereum client).

-You may run this yourself by clicking this link: https://chriseth.github.io/browser-solidity/?gist=https://gist.github.com/anonymous/55740f9702fbf082c5a3

-WARNING: It will take a while to load the page and compile.

-After loaded, find `CoinTest` in the menu to the right, click `create`, and then play around with the methods.
+You may run this yourself by clicking this [link]( https://chriseth.github.io/browser-solidity/?gist=https://gist.github.com/anonymous/55740f9702fbf082c5a3).
+After the page has loaded, find `CoinTest` in the menu to the right, click `create`, and then play around with the methods.
+WARNING: It will take a while to load the page and compile the code.

 ## Advanced Tutorial